CRISPR And Spit Might Be Keys To Faster, Cheaper, Easier Tests For The Coronavirus

 One approach to the next generation of tests is being developed by the University of California, San Francisco Medical School and Mammoth Biosciences.
 In a paper released Thursday in the journal Nature Biotechnology, researchers describe a test based on a new technology known as CRISPR.

 CRISPR systems have been widely used by researchers to modify the genetic material in living cells.
-In this case, a system known as CRISPR-Cas12 is used to recognize genetic signatures of the coronavirus that causes COVID-19, and then make cuts in it to release a fluorescent molecule that will show whether the virus is present or not.
+In this case, a system known as CRISPR-Cas12 is used to recognize genetic signatures of the coronavirus that causes COVID-19 and then make cuts in it to release a fluorescent molecule that will show whether the virus is present.

 Like the test developed by the Centers for Disease Control and Prevention, this CRISPR-based test can run multiple samples at once.
 And while the CDC version delivers answers in hours, the test from UCSF and Mammoth Biosciences is faster — providing results in 30-45 minutes.